dCache/dcache/docs/TheBook/src/main/markdown/config-chimera.md

     - [Directory Tags for dCache](#directory-tags-for-dcache)
     - [Storage Class and Directory Tags](#storage-class-and-directory-tags)

 The inner dCache components talk to the namespace via a module called `PnfsManager`, which in turn communicates with the Chimera database using a thin Java layer.
-In addition to `PnfsManager` a direct access to the file system view is providing an `NFSv3` and `NFSv4.1` server.
+In addition to `PnfsManager` a direct access to the file system view is provided by an `NFSv3` and `NFSv4.1` server.
 Clients can `NFS`-mount the namespace locally.
 This offers the opportunity to use OS-level tools like `ls, mkdir, mv` for Chimera.
 Direct I/O-operations like `cp` and `cat` are possible with the `NFSv4.1 door`.

 The properties of Chimera are defined in **/usr/share/dcache/defaults/chimera.properties**.
 For customisation the files **/etc/dcache/layouts/mylayout.conf** or **/etc/dcache/dcache.conf** should be modified (see [the section called “Defining domains and services”](install.md#defining-domains-and-services).